DFE-Digital/get-help-with-tech/app/views/pages/accessibility.md

-Increasing internet access for disadvantaged children is a pilot service from the Department for Education.
+Get help with technology is a service from the Department for Education.

-To make this service accessible we designed it using [GOV.UK accessible design principles](https://design-system.service.gov.uk/accessibility/).
+We designed it using [GOV.UK accessible design principles](https://design-system.service.gov.uk/accessibility/).

 Throughout most of the service, users should be able to: